I am a PhD Candidate in Psychology at the University of Michigan working with Dr. Ethan Kross, Dr. Amie Gordon, and Dr. Shinobu Kitayama.

 1. When, how, and why is spending time alone beneficial or harmful?

-2. How can we help individuals and organizations alleviate loneliness?
+2. How can we more effectively help individuals and organizations alleviate loneliness?

-3. How do novel technologies (e.g., AI companions) influence our socio-emotional well-being?
+3. How do novel technologies such as AI companions influence our social lives and emotional well-being?

 In my work, I integrate perspectives from social-personality, cultural, and clinical psychology.

-I am passionate about leveraging a variety of methodologies, including experimental designs, experience sampling, archival analyses, field studies, and use of publicly available datasets.
+I utilize a variety of methodologies, including experiments, intensive longitudinal designs (e.g., experience sampling), archival analyses, digital data collection (e.g., screen time), and publicly available cross-cultural datasets.